GSA/challenges-and-prizes/_posts/2020-06-02-tracking-a-virus.md

 The competition allowed CDC to see which research groups were working in the space and to evaluate then-state-of-the-art concepts, he says.

 Just four years prior, the H1N1 influenza virus surged into a global pandemic.
-Between April 2009 and 2010, the <a href="https://www.cdc.gov/flu/pandemic-resources/2009-h1n1-pandemic.html" target="_blank" rel="noopener">CDC estimates</a> the respiratory condition claimed the lives of 12,469 Americans and between 151,700 and 575,400 people around the world.
+Between April 2009 and 2010, the CDC estimates the respiratory condition claimed the lives of 12,469 Americans and between 151,700 and 575,400 people around the world.

 H1N1's swift spread identified a critical gap—the ability to rapidly and accurately forecast the spread of illnesses and pandemics.